Applegate-Labs/autoRFP/README.md

 ## Installation

-1. Download or clone this repository.
+1. Download the skill file.
-2. In Manus, open the task where you want to install the skill.
-3. Upload the `auto-rfp` folder or use the `/skill-creator` to import it.
+2. Upload the skill into Manus.

 ## Usage